-On November 10, 2020, the Dhaka High Court granted the bail of Jamal Mir, a freelance journalist who had been detained since May, but on November 15, a chamber judge in the Bangladesh Supreme Court’s appellate division blocked that order, keeping the journalist in detention, according to court documents reviewed by CPJ and Rezaur Rehman Lenin, executive director of a Dhaka-based human rights organization Law Life Culture, who spoke to CPJ in a phone interview.
+On November 10, 2020, the Dhaka High Court granted the bail of Jamal Mir, a freelance journalist who had been detained since May, but on November 15, a chamber judge in the Bangladesh Supreme Court’s appellate division blocked that order, keeping the journalist in detention, according to court documents reviewed by CPJ and Rezaur Rehman Lenin, a Dhaka-based human rights consultant for the U.N.
+Resident Coordinator’s Office and human rights activist who has been following Mir’s case, and who spoke to CPJ in a phone interview.

 In April 2020, Mir, a freelance reporter who contributes to the privately owned Team 24 news portal and news website BanglaNews24, joined a group of reporters in covering an alleged prostitution ring in the southern town of Barguna, according to news reports.